Mendix Cloud

 A Resuming app message

-If, after a couple of minutes, your app does not wake up, contact Mendix Support.
+If your app does not wake up after a few minutes, contact Mendix Support.

-You can upgrade a Free App to a licensed node with a node in Mendix Cloud.
+To prevent your Free App going into sleep mode, upgrade to a licensed app running on a node in Mendix Cloud.
 For more information, see Licensing Mendix Cloud Apps.

 There are two ways to prevent your Free App from being archived: